rohit-singh-gautam/JSON/README.md

 ```
 See comma at the end of 6 and end of true.
 This is not allowed as per RFC, this library allows it.

+## Data Types
+As per [RFC 8259](https://www.rfc-editor.org/rfc/rfc8259) following data types are implemented:
+1. Null,
+1. Boolean (True and False),
+1. Number - This is divided Integer and Float.
+RFC requires only Number.
+    1. Integer
+    1. Float
+1. String
+1. Array
+1. Object
+1. Member - This is object member.

+Additional type Error is defined to represent object not found in Array or Object.

 ## IMPORTANT
 1. Once pointer is passed to Array or Object memory is manager by Array or Object.
 It will be freed on exit, in case this memory if freed manually double free will occur.

 ## Limitation
-1. std::map is used for storing JSON object data, although this is not required to be sorted.
-Even though std::unordered_map is much faster it cannot be used as -fanalyzer reports memory leak with it.
+1. std::map and std::set is used for storing JSON object data, although this is not required to be sorted.
+Even though std::unordered_map and std::set is much faster it cannot be used as -fanalyzer reports memory leak with it.